sdeering/angular-seed/README.md

 ### Development Server
 Runs on default port: `9000`

 This provides you with a nicely automated workflow with AngularJS.
-On save it provides live page reload, jshint code syntax checking, source maps support, SASS file compilation & autoprefixing of css styles for legacy browsers.
+On save it provides live page reload, jshint code syntax checking, source maps support, LESS file compilation & autoprefixing of css styles for legacy browsers.
 You can also view your Bootstrap 3 UI on this page with live reload `:9000/ui.html`.

 ### API Documentation Server
 Runs on default port: `9999`